hujw77/HFT-Orderbook/rust/README.md

 ## Design Philosophy

-This implementation follows the **pure data structure** approach, similar to the original C and Python implementations:
+This implementation follows the **pure data structure** approach, exactly like the original C and Python implementations:

 - **OrderBook**: Pure data structure for managing orders and price levels
-- **MatchingEngine**: Separate component for order matching logic
+- **No matching logic**: Just data structure operations (add, remove, update, query)
-- **Clean separation**: Data management vs. business logic
+- **Consistent with C/Python**: Same design pattern as the reference implementations

 ## Features